How Long Does Stomach Flu Last? An Expert Weighs In

 Use a bleach-based cleaner to kill virus particles on hard surfaces.

 Diarrhea, vomiting, and stomach pain don't hit you immediately after you're infected with a gastrointestinal virus, but typically develop gradually, over one or two days, Dr. Madanick explains.

 But other types of food poisoning can strike fast and hard—within a few hours after you're exposed to the offending substance—and symptoms tend to be more dramatic, such as explosive vomiting and diarrhea.

 Both stomach flu and other types of food poisoning are what doctors call "self-limiting," meaning they play themselves out and rarely require medical treatment.

 While norovirus is the leading cause of foodborne illness, other bugs like salmonella are more likely to result in hospitalization.

 If you've got viral gastroenteritis, you should start to feel better after two or three days.
 While food poisoning due to other causes hits you harder and faster, it goes away faster too; you may be back to normal in a day or two.

 Dehydration is the biggest risk

 It stands to reason that if you're losing lots of fluid through watery diarrhea and vomiting, you need to replace that fluid.
-But you're also losing sodium, potassium, and other minerals, known as electrolytes, and they also need to be replaced.
+But remember that you're also losing sodium, potassium, and other minerals (known as electrolytes), and they need to be replaced, too.

 You should drink Pedialyte, or similar oral electrolyte solutions that contain salts and sugar as well as water, if you have severe diarrhea.
 Sports drinks aren't a great choice, because the mix of salts and sugars they contain isn't exactly right in terms of replacing fluid lost to diarrhea and vomiting.